 Script Development / Simple Cache DFF.CACHE

-DataFlux Func includes a simple caching feature DFF.CACHE
+DataFlux Func has a built-in simple cache feature DFF.CACHE

 based on Redis.

-For scenarios where there is a need for data caching but the requirements are not complex, this built-in caching feature can be used directly.
+For scenarios that require data caching but are not complex, this built-in cache feature can be used directly.

-structure, allowing identical Keys to exist under different namespaces.
+, allowing the same Key to exist under different namespaces.

-Simple cache will not maintain original data types
+Simple Cache does not preserve original data types

-When operating with the simple cache, regardless of whether strings or numbers are written in the code, they will all be read back as strings.
+When operating the simple cache, whether you write a string or a number in the code, it will be read back as a string.

-Users need to handle the retrieved content themselves and perform appropriate type conversions or deserialization.
+Users need to handle the read content themselves and perform appropriate type conversion or deserialization.

-Some methods related to the cache database itself, as well as those unrelated to specific Key types
+Some methods related to the cache database itself and unrelated to specific Key types.

 DFF.CACHE.ping()